-TRADEMARKS - U.S. medical device companies are recognized global leaders in quality, reliability, and innovation.

-The power of a U.S. company's brand provides a significant edge, allowing it to seize buyers' attention in highly competitive international markets.
+TRADEMARKS - U.S. auto parts companies are recognized global leaders in quality, reliability, and innovation.
+The power of a U.S. company's brand provides a significant edge, allowing them to seize buyers' attention in highly competitive international markets.
 Protection for this asset through trademark registration should be a priority for all companies - particularly those who export.
 Trademarks must be registered in every country where the company wishes to have protection.
+The Madrid Protocol provides a mechanism for trademark owners to file one application with The United States Patent and Trademark Office (USPTO) and designate other countries where they wish to register their mark.